finnito/Science/content/12ess/as91191/6-new-zealand-volcanoes.md

 ![[Source](https://eos.org/science-updates/implications-of-a-supervolcanos-seismicity)](https://eos.org/wp-content/uploads/2020/03/lake-taupo-ngati-tuwharetoa-new-zealand.jpg)

-- Some volcanoes are very wide flat areas which complete collapsed following huge eruptions to form __calderas__ (e.g. Lake Taupō).
+- Some volcanoes are very wide flat areas which completely collapsed following huge eruptions to form __calderas__ (e.g. Lake Taupō).
 - The eruption would have been extremely large and violent.
 - Taupō last erupted about 186AD.